CloudStar2077/Conduit-Container/README.md

 cd frontend/src/app/core/interceptors
 mv example.api.config.ts api.config.ts # rename the example.api.config.ts to api.config.ts
 ```
 Add your Host IP into the `api.config.ts`.
-In the `.env`you also need to edit some data, set the django_secret_key and Postgress_Password then add your Host IP to the Allowed_Hosts.
+In the `.env`you also need to adjust some data, set the django_secret_key and Postgress_Password then add your Host IP to the Allowed_Hosts.
 To generate a secret_key use
 ```bash
 python -c "import secrets; print(secrets.token_urlsafe(50))"
  ```